Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Abstract

 \section{Abstract}

 We show that Ge concentration oscillations within the quantum well region of a Si/SiGe heterostructure can significantly enhance the spin-orbit coupling of the low-energy conduction-band valleys.
-Specifically, we find that for Ge oscillation wavelengths near $\lambda = 1.57~\text{nm}$, a Dresselhaus spin-orbit coupling is produced that is over an order of magnitude larger than what is found in conventional Si/SiGe heterostructures without Ge concentration oscillations.
-We also provide a detailed explanation for this resonance phenomenon.
-This involves the Ge concentration oscillations producing wavefunction satellite peaks a distance $2 \pi/\lambda$ away in momentum space from each valley, which then couple to the opposite valley through Dresselhaus spin-orbit coupling.
+Specifically, we find that for Ge oscillation wavelengths near $\lambda = 1.57~\text{nm}$ with an average Ge concentration of $\bar{n}_{\text{Ge}} = 5\%$ in the quantum well region, a Dresselhaus spin-orbit coupling is induced, at all physically relevant electric field strengths, which is over an order of magnitude larger than what is found in conventional Si/SiGe heterostructures without Ge concentration oscillations.
+This enhancement is caused by the Ge concentration oscillations producing wave-function satellite peaks a distance $2 \pi/\lambda$ away in momentum space from each valley, which then couple to the opposite valley through Dresselhaus spin-orbit coupling.
 Our results indicate that the enhanced spin-orbit coupling can enable fast spin manipulation within Si quantum dots using electric dipole spin resonance in the absence of micromagnets.
-Indeed, our calculations yield a Rabi frequency $\Omega_{\text{Rabi}}/B > 500~\text{MHz/T}$ near the optimal Ge oscillation wavelength $\lambda = 1.57~\text{nm}$
+Indeed, our calculations yield a Rabi frequency $\Omega_{\text{Rabi}}/B > 500~\text{MHz/T}$ near the optimal Ge oscillation wavelength $\lambda = 1.57~\text{nm}$.